david-a-wheeler/spdx-tutorial/README.md

 To my knowledge SPDX has not been registered as a MIME type, so currently it would probably have a MIME type mapping of ".spdx" to MIME type "application/x-spdx".

-## SPDX license expressions in asource code files
+## SPDX license expressions in source code files

 You can also refer to SPDX license expressions from source code, instead of trying to embed large quantities of legalese in your source code headers.